ccrma/chugins/DbMda/JX10/readme.md

 `int getNumParams()` returns the number of parameters.

-`float getParamValue(int i)` returns the value of the indexed parameter.
+`float getParam(int i)` returns the value of the indexed parameter.

-`setParamValue(int i, float value)` sets the indexed parameter to value.
+`setParam(int i, float value)` sets the indexed parameter to value.

 | Param Id | Name          |
 | -------: | :------------ |